-Metrc is a software application that serves as a reporting tool to track cannabis production and products from ‘seed to sale’ in the legalized cannabis industry for commercial growers.
+Metrc is software that serves as a reporting tool to track cannabis production and products from ‘seed to sale’ in the legalized cannabis industry for commercial growers.
 Metrc has been selected by a large number of states to facilitate cannabis compliance data reporting, although each state has slightly different reporting requirements based on their unique regulations.

 Metrc stands for Marijuana Enforcement Tracking Reporting & Compliance.
 According to Franwell, the makers of Metrc, Metrc intends to create safety and transparency for consumers in the cannabis industry.
 But transparency and safety are good for operators as well, even if complying can be a pain.